hunt-genes/SMED8020/Day1/README.md

 ```
 #### Practical 3 - GWAS Meta-analysis

-Download the precompiled binary that matches your operating system from [University of Michigan Center for Statistical Genetics](http://csg.sph.umich.edu/abecasis/metal/download/).
+**Option 1:** Download the precompiled binary that matches your operating system from [University of Michigan Center for Statistical Genetics](http://csg.sph.umich.edu/abecasis/metal/download/).
+Note: This doesn't seem to work on newer Mac OS.

-Store the file on your local computer.
+Store the exe file on your local computer.

 Mac: The .tar.gz will likely be automatically unzipped on a Mac into a folder called `generic-metal`.
 PC: You may need to use WinZip to unzip the file on a PC.
 Linux: Via the linux command line you can unzip with `tar -xf <path/to/.tar.gz`.

+**Option 2:** Download and build a new version of [METAL from source code hosted on GitHub](https://github.com/statgen/METAL)

+You can download the GitHub repo as a zip file or use `git clone https://github.com/statgen/METAL.git` (this requires `git` to be installed).

+You also need to install of [CMake](https://cmake.org/install/) with downloads of the pre-compiled binaries for your OS [here](https://cmake.org/download/)

+mkdir build && cd build
+cmake -DCMAKE_BUILD_TYPE=Release ..
+make
+make test
+make install

-We will use `generic-metal/metal` as the command on Day 3.
+Depending on your working directory will use the path to `generic-metal/metal` as the command on Day 3.
 We will download the necessary data on Day 3.
+You can make sure it works by running `path/to/metal --help`

 #### Practical 5 - Mendelian randomization: https://github.com/hunt-genes/SMED8020/tree/main/SMED8020-2022-master